toastedsteaksandwich/toastedsteaksandwich.github.io/tabs/extras.md

 - Medium risk bug reported to and confirmed by *redacted project 1*.
 - High risk bug reported to and confirmed by *redacted project 2*.
+- High risk bug reported to and confirmed by *redacted project 3*.

 ---
 ## 🥊 Code 4rena contests